nix-community/stylix/doc/src/configuration.md

 If `stylix.base16Scheme` is undeclared, Stylix generates a color scheme based on the wallpaper using [Matugen](https://github.com/InioX/matugen).
 Note that more colorful images tend to yield better results.
-The polarity can be chosen with:
+Set the polarity with:

 - ```nix
   {